Jim Holt (Arkansas politician): Background

+Jim Holt, once a close friend of Jim Bob Duggar and a key character in the documentary “Shiny Happy People: Duggar Family Secrets,” had an order of protection granted against him by his wife, Bobye Holt, on April 21, 2023.
+More court records indicate Samuel Holt, one of the couple’s sons, was also granted an order of protection against Jim Holt on May 8, 2023.

 Political career

 Holt was first elected to the Arkansas House of Representatives in the 2000 general election.
 He served in the House from 2001 to 2003, during which time, he sponsored a bill designed to prohibit the teaching of the theory of evolution in Arkansas public schools (see Evolution below).
 Holt was elected to the Arkansas Senate in the 2002 general election and served there until December 31, 2006.

 In 2004, Holt was the Republican nominee for the U. S. Senate.
-He was defeated by the Democrat Blanche Lincoln, 55–44 percent.
+He was defeated by the Democrat Blanche Lincoln, 56%-44%.

-In 2006, Holt was the Republican nominee for lieutenant governor and was defeated by Democrat Bill Halter, 57–42 percent.
+In 2006, Holt was the Republican nominee for lieutenant governor and was defeated by Democrat Bill Halter, 57%-43%.

-In 2010, Holt was a candidate in the Republican primary for U.S. Senate and was defeated by Republican John Boozman, 53–17 percent, with the remaining percent divided among six other GOP candidates.
+In 2010, Holt was a candidate in the Republican primary for U.S. Senate and was defeated by Republican John Boozman, 53%-17%, with the remaining percent divided among six other GOP candidates.
 Boozman in turn unseated Lincoln, against whom Holt had run six years earlier.

 Political positions

 Evolution

-Holt co-sponsored Arkansas House Bill 2548 in 2001, which would have required public schools to identify evolution as an unproven theory, and which would have prohibited the use of public funds for the promotion of evolution-related information as fact.
+Holt co-sponsored Arkansas House Bill 2548 in 2001, which would have required public schools to identify evolution as an unproven theory and would have prohibited the use of public funds for the promotion of evolution-related information as fact.
 The bill was sponsored by several other House members, including Representative Jack Critcher, who later became the Democratic President Pro Tempore of the Arkansas Senate.
 The measure fell six votes short of passage.
 Holt was criticized in July 2006 by Don Michael, an opinion writer for the Fayetteville Northwest Arkansas Times, for having invited in April 2001 the creationist Kent Hovind to speak on behalf of the bill before a House committee.